vatsaryan07/ProteinStabilityLLM/ESM/README.md

 ## Dataset

-- We used the [TAPE](https://github.com/songlab-cal/tape) and used the Stability Scores to train the model
+- We used the [TAPE](https://github.com/songlab-cal/tape) dataset with the Stability Scores to train the model
 - The code for installing the dataset is contained in this notebook